paypal/adaptiveaccounts-sdk-java/README.md

 			 Or
 	new AdaptiveAccountsService(Properties customProperties);
 	```
 *	The SDK assumes defaults for certain parameters(refer sdk_config.properties for defaults).
-Either 'mode' or 'service.Endpoint' is a mandatory configuration.
-Account credentials are treated as mandatory parameters.
+Account Credentials and erither of 'mode' or 'service.Endpoint' are mandatory parameters.

 *	Create a service wrapper object.